-Judith Barry is an artist and writer whose work crosses a number of disciplines: film/video, performance, installation, sculpture, architecture, photography, and new media.
+Judith Barry is an artist and writer whose work combines a number of disciplines including installation and project-base research, film/video, architecture/exhibition design, performance art/dance, sculpture, photography, and digital media.

 Public Fantasy, Brian Wallis, Link

 Articulate Spatial Projections, Gary Sangster, Link

 Model for Stage and Screen interior view showing the antechamber through the door.
 Link